Pump

 A pump is a device that moves fluids (liquids or gases), or sometimes slurries, by mechanical action, typically converted from electrical energy into hydraulic or pneumatic energy.

 Mechanical pumps serve in a wide range of applications such as pumping water from wells, aquarium filtering, pond filtering and aeration, in the car industry for water-cooling and fuel injection, in the energy industry for pumping oil and natural gas or for operating cooling towers and other components of heating, ventilation and air conditioning systems.
 In the medical industry, pumps are used for biochemical processes in developing and manufacturing medicine, and as artificial replacements for body parts, in particular the artificial heart and penile prosthesis.

 When a pump contains two or more pump mechanisms with fluid being directed to flow through them in series, it is called a multi-stage pump.
 Terms such as two-stage or double-stage may be used to specifically describe the number of stages.
 A pump that does not fit this description is simply a single-stage pump in contrast.
 In biology, many different types of chemical and biomechanical pumps have evolved; biomimicry is sometimes used in developing new types of mechanical pumps.

 Types

 Mechanical pumps may be submerged in the fluid they are pumping or be placed external to the fluid.

 Pumps can be classified by their method of displacement into electromagnetic pumps, positive-displacement pumps, impulse pumps, velocity pumps, gravity pumps, steam pumps and valveless pumps.
 There are three basic types of pumps: positive-displacement, centrifugal and axial-flow pumps.
 In centrifugal pumps the direction of flow of the fluid changes by ninety degrees as it flows over an impeller, while in axial flow pumps the direction of flow is unchanged.

-Centrifugal pumps are produced by a wide range of manufacturers internationally, and their designs commonly follow global engineering standards such as ISO 2858, ISO 5199, and API 610.
-These standards define dimensional interchangeability, mechanical construction, performance tolerances, and material requirements suitable for industrial, agricultural, and municipal applications.

-Manufacturers typically publish detailed technical data such as pump curves, efficiency ratings, head-flow characteristics, and impeller geometry to help engineers determine appropriate pump selection for specific operating conditions.
-These specifications are essential for ensuring correct pump sizing, energy efficiency, and long-term reliability in fluid-handling systems.